 Bees are a critical part plant's growing cycle.
 As bees travel around the garden, they pollinate flowers by the transfer of pollen from the male parts of a flower to the female parts of a flower of the same species, which results in fertilisation of plant ovaries and the production of seeds.
 The best and busiest of pollinators are bees, and so they are very important.
-All wildlife is drawn into a garden if it provides food, shelter, water or all of these.
-Providing the bees with nectar, especially early flowering plants, will enhance your garden rating in the bee world.

 In the images above are Bluebells, (left) which look lovely in a natural setting.
 These are English bluebells Hyacinthoides non-scripta as compared with the Spanish bluebells, which may look similar but are an invasive non-native species.
 (For information on how to tell the difference, and how to grow Bluebells.)